IntunoAI/intuno/README.md

-# Wisdom - The Decentralized Agent Network
+# Intuno - The Decentralized Agent Network

-Wisdom is a network designed to connect and empower AI agents.
+Intuno is a network designed to connect and empower AI agents.
 It provides the infrastructure for agents to register their capabilities, discover other agents, and invoke them in a seamless and secure manner.
 Our goal is to foster a collaborative ecosystem where developers can share and monetize their agents' unique abilities.

 This project is built on the idea that the future of AI is not monolithic, but a rich network of specialized agents that can work together to solve complex problems.
 By providing the "plumbing" for this network, we hope to unlock a new wave of innovation in the AI space.